Categories

 - Definition: Container objects used to logically group AD objects for easier administration.

-- Delegate specific administrative rights (e.g., reset passwords only for users in Marketing OU).
+- Purpose:- Delegate specific administrative rights (e.g., reset passwords only for users in Marketing OU).

 - Apply Group Policy Objects (GPOs) to control settings and enforce security.